 This post contains affiliate links, which help make awesome content for you free and without annoying ads.

 These things are not cheap but were worth the investment because they make my life easier and will last for years.

 In the long run, they save me time, money, and stress.

 1. Apple MacBook Pro

-It was about $1,200 for my laptop and worth every penny.
-It’s been over two years and I have not spent a dime on it since.
+I spent about $1,200 on my laptop and it was worth every penny.
+I’ve used it every single day for over two years, and I have not spent a dime on it since.

 I finally splurged on a new blender.
 My husband teased me because I’ve been saying I wanted a new blender for years.

 Here’s the thing: I didn’t want just another blender off the Walmart shelf, but I wasn’t ready to spend the kind of money for a really good one.
 My old blender was a plain old Ninja, and it worked fine for a lot of things…but definitely not for green smoothies.